BumbleBebis/di-workshop-02-variables-datatypes-decisions/README.md

 Run the sketch, and make notes below each of these questions:

 1. What happens?
+A little square moves out of the canvas along the x axis
 2. Why?
 3. What happens if you change 1 to a larger or smaller number?
+It adjusts the speed of the square
 4. Why?
+Because the number determines the speed and direction of the square
 5. What about a negative number?
+It moves inthe other direction

 Add this line at the bottom of `draw`: